 Gender plays a strong influence on color preference, so it's essential to know and understand differences.
-The Color Assignment research group conducted one of the most well-known studies, which I'll summerize below.
+The Color Assignment research group conducted one of the most well-known studies, which I'll summarize below.

-The age of your target audience is also a factor in determining color choice.
+The age of your target audience is also a factor in determining the color palette.
 Children tend to like warm colors, such as yellow and orange.
 According to Color Psychology and Color Therapy, by Faber Birren, as people age, they prefer cooler colors over warm ones.

 Additionally, children are more likely to change their color preferences, as their tastes are not well-defined, while adults stick much more to their favorite colors.

-Culture plays an essential influence on color preference, so when choosing your color scheme, make sure to consider this.
+Culture plays an essential influence on color preference, so when choosing your color scheme to represent your brand image, make sure to consider this.
 Let's examine a few key findings below.